Best cordless vacuum cleaners for 2020

 Shark is the main brand that makes this type of vacuum, so if you like the sound of it, head to our Shark vacuum cleaner reviews, to see how these vacs measure up on cleaning power.

-Three cordless vacuum cleaners to avoid in 2019
+Three cordless vacuum cleaners to avoid

 There's a lot to like about cordless vacuum cleaners, but it doesn't include this bunch of poor performers.
 Even if you see these cordless vacuums at an attractive sale price, or starring in a glossy TV advertising campaign, they are best avoided.
 All three fail to achieve the most basic standards of cleaning you'd expect from a cordless vacuum.